 Several Levels of Becoming a Plumber in Oklahoma

 Plumbing is a multi-leveled occupation.
 It’s not just about being able to fix a leaking faucet or install a new pipe; there’s a lot more to the trade than that.
 In fact, there are many different levels of training you can get in plumbing, and every level will lead to a different kind of career.
-This is especially true for those who want to become professional plumbers.
+This is especially true for those who want to become professional, and commercial plumbers.
 To get your license, you’ll have to be trained and certified by the state of Oklahoma.
 Before we talk about what that training entails, let’s take a look at some of the different levels of plumbing and what they entail.

 The apprentice level of plumbing is typically the first step in becoming a plumber in Oklahoma.
 Apprenticeships are offered by businesses that employ plumbers and plumbing contractors, as well as by community colleges and technical schools.
 The length of an apprenticeship program can vary depending on the type of apprenticeship and its curriculum.
 In general, apprenticeships last between two and four years.